#675 - Road Riot 4WD

 In case you can't tell (you can't) this is an Americanized port of one of the Ranma 1/2

 games.
-I guess this was back before they thought anything steeped in Japanese culture would sell here, so they re-painted it with the most generic early '90s motif they could come up with.
+I guess this was back before companies thought anything steeped in Japanese culture would sell over in America, so they re-painted games like this with the most generic early '90s motifs they could come up with.
 That little factoid is probably also the most interesting part of this game, because otherwise it's as plain and unmemorable as they get.
 It's a stupid-looking Street Fighter II

 clone that sounds stupid, plays stupid, and is in general... stupid.

-Every part of the how the game looks is very underwhelming.
-Everything from the menu design to the character art to the character sprites themselves is plain and ugly.
+As the above pics should make clear, every single part of the game's look is underwhelming.
+Everything from the menu design and character art to the character sprites themselves - it's all super plain if not downright ugly.
 Like the lowest possible amount of effort was put into each one of them.
 Remember all the cool little details in the backgrounds of the SFII levels?
 Yeah, there's nothing like that here.
 Anywhere.
 And again keep in mind that this game came out after

 SFII, which makes it all the more pitiful.
 Doomsday Warrior